The Father’s Day weekend in Metro Vancouver includes festivals, live music events, and other family-friendly festivals and activities in mid-June.

 Longest Day Road Race

 The PH&N Investment Services Longest Day Road Race is a family-friendly running event that raises money for the Greater Vancouver Food Bank at UBC.
-In 2025 the race takes place on Friday, June 13th.
+In 2025 the race took place on Friday, June 13th.
 The event features 5 km and 10 km races as well as a one mile run for kids.
 It also includes an after-party with food, music and a beer garden.

 Father’s Day Walk Run for Prostate Cancer